Base sizes for finite linear groups with solvable stabilisers: Irreducible solvable subgroups

-Let $S$ be a primitive maximal solvable subgroup of $\GL_n(q)$ of degree $n \le 5.$ The equation $b_S(S \cdot \SL_n(q))=2$ does not always hold for such $n$.
-However, in view of Lemmas \ref{irrtog}, \ref{diag} and \ref{prtoirr}, for every primitive maximal solvable subgroup $S$ it suffices to find $x \in \SL_n(q)$ such that
+Let $S$ be a primitive maximal solvable subgroup of $\GL_n(q)$ with $2 \le n \le 5.$ The equation $b_S(S \cdot \SL_n(q))=2$ does not always hold for such $n$.
+However, in view of Lemmas \ref{irrtog}, \ref{diag} and \ref{prtoirr} (see below), if for every primitive maximal solvable subgroup $S$ there exists $x \in \SL_n(q)$ such that